What are the Requirements for Caisson Construction?

 Caisson construction, also known as caisson foundation, is a water retaining structure that is mainly used in construction projects that take place underwater.
-Caisson foundations are prefabricated cylinders or hollow boxes that are sunk to the desired depths beneath oceans, rivers and other water bodies.
+Caissons are prefabricated cylinders or hollow boxes that are sunk to the desired depths beneath oceans, rivers and other water bodies.
 They are then filled with concrete to create a solid foundation for the project, serving as an anchor.
-Structures such as concrete dams and bridge piers generally require a caisson foundation as a base.
+Structures such as concrete dams and bridge piers generally require a caisson as a base.

 Requirements for Caisson Construction

 There are a few key factors to consider during the construction and transfer of caissons.
 Depending upon the type of caisson construction, structural conditions and methods of installation used, there are some valid concerns held by the designers and engineers involved in the process.
 These include issues related to the construction, component design and installation of the caissons.
 Durability, stability, soil nature, scour depth, and the level of the water table are some of them.

 Various requirements for caisson construction are involved for the purpose of sinking, filling and sealing.
 Important factors such as the length of the reinforcement bars and the height of the concrete lifts need to be decided in consultation with the construction contractors.
 In order to ensure the optimum facilitation of operations, the on-site supervisory staff must maintain the highest standards when it comes to the quality of materials used.
 Moreover, they must be specially trained to handle the challenging situations faced by the personnel during the sinking process of the caisson construction.

 It is essential for contractors and engineers to keep the following requirements for caisson construction in mind.
 These involve the strength of the concrete mix design, the concrete shaft cover, and most importantly the quality of the formwork and concrete during caisson construction.
 Depending on the compliance and quality, the friction resistance to the soil can significantly increase or decrease during the sinking process.

 Types of Caissons